syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/Validation.md

 ---

-# ASP.NET Web Forms DropDownList Validation
+# Validation in  ASP.NET WebForm DropDownList control

 DropDownList value can be validated in two ways,
 1. Using jQuery Validator